Septima/spatialsuite-s4/README.md

 Finished, now try out your profile and the customized search tool

 ## <a name="local"></a> Search Spatial Suite data

-Searching local data requires that an index is configured and rebuilt every time data is updated.

-For Spatial Map versions 2.7+ the embedded database will be used to host the index as default.
-With a very large index it may be beneficial to use the [Using an external database](#externaldb) option.

-For previous versions of Spatial Map (without embedded database) please see [Using an external database](#externaldb)

 ### Include the s4 java library: